 If there’s one thing middle schoolers love, it’s working in groups.
 Friendly competition between small groups can turn a regular lesson into an exciting challenge.
 Whether it’s solving a problem together or creating something as a team, students thrive when they can collaborate with their peers.

-One of my favorite activities is a “Group Problem-Solving Challenge.”
+One of my favorite teaching strategies is a “Group Problem-Solving Challenge.”
 I give each group a complex problem related to the lesson, and they have to work together to find a solution.
 Not only does this foster teamwork, but it also pushes them to think critically and creatively.

 Interactive Learning Stations

 If you’ve never tried learning stations, now’s the time!
 Set up different stations around the room, each with a unique activity related to the lesson.
 Students rotate through the stations, working on different tasks in small groups.
-This breaks up the monotony of a single task and keeps students engaged because they’re constantly moving and doing something new—perfect for fun activities in your middle school classroom.
+This breaks up the monotony of a single task and keeps students engaged because they’re constantly moving and doing something new—perfect for engaging activities for middle schoolers.

 Role-Playing Games